The Dishwasher: Dead Samurai

 The Dishwasher: Dead Samurai is a beat 'em up game developed by independent software developer James Silva for the Xbox 360's Xbox Live Arcade service.
+A Windows port was announced in April 26 by James Silva, but a release date on Steam has not yet been set.

 Gameplay

 Gameplay revolves around an unnamed protagonist, ostensibly a dishwasher, as he fights through waves of increasingly stronger enemies until the boss fight and the end of the level.
 The player is given a basic starting weapon (meat cleavers) and can earn new weapons and upgrades by defeating bosses and collecting "spirals" from defeated enemies.
 Weapons include the cleavers, a katana, an Uzi/shotgun combo, chainsaw, and kama.
 Fighting is done through using either a basic attack, a strong attack, or a grab move, in combination or alone to string together chains of attacks for points.
 Enemies, once weakened, are susceptible to various "finishing moves" that yield even more points and health to the player.
 There is also a magic system, dubbed "Dish Magic", which can be bought at later levels.
 Also present is a guitar minigame, which can be played with the common guitar peripherals from the Guitar Hero and Rock Band series.